haiz/tqueue/README.md

 ```python
 from tqueue import ThreadingQueue
 ```
-2. Create worker
+2. Create a worker
-- Create worker function that get the data as the first parameter
+- Create a worker function that gets the data as the first parameter
 - Worker can be a normal function or a coroutine function
 - Worker will be called in child threads